 Technologists will evaluate students at the end of each rotation, provided they have spent enough time with that student.
-The Clinical Instructor will distribute the evaluation form to the proper technologist.
-The evaluation is not given a grade but it is closely examined and reviewed by the Clinical Instructor and the Clinical Coordinator to check student progress.
-The student's signature on the form only indicates that the student has read the evaluation.
+The evaluation is not given a grade but it is closely examined and reviewed by the Clinical Preceptor and the Clinical Coordinator to check student progress.